-Two postdoctoral research positions are available in the lab of Nitin Tandon at Houston.
+Onepostdoctoral research position isavailable in the lab of Nitin Tandon at Houston.
 This position is funded by a recently awarded BRAIN Initiative U01 grant for which Dr. Tandon is the PI.
 The project uses electro-corticographic (ECoG) recordings on a large cohort (n=80) to evaluate psycho-linguistic models of reading and speech production with the goal being to create network level representation of language.
 Collaborators on the project with whom the post-doc will work closely are Nathan Crone (Hopkins), Greg Hickok (UCI), Stanislas Dehaene (College de France), Xaq Pitkow (Baylor) and Josh Breier (UT Houston).

 This is a close multi center collaboration that brings together investigators with established track records in intracranial EEG (iEEG) recordings, neuroscience of language and computational neuroscience to better understand the uniquely human behavior of reading and producing language.
 More details about the U01 grant are online at NIH Reporter.
 The post-doc will benefit from a close interaction with several experts in the fields of reading, semantics, and speech production.

-The selected individuals are expected to be highly motivated, team players who have the passion to study cognitive processes using direct recordings in humans.
-They will be responsible for 1) optimizing and refining paradigms for use in the project, 2) data collection in the epilepsy monitoring unit and in the MRI scanner, 3) ECoG data analysis using a analysis pipelines existent in the lab and via the development of innovative strategies, and 4) data presentation at conferences, manuscript and grant writing.
+The selected individual isexpected to be a highly motivated, team player who has the passion to study cognitive processes using direct recordings in humans.
+He or she will be responsible for 1) optimizing and refining paradigms for use in the project, 2) data collection in the epilepsy monitoring unit and in the MRI scanner, 3) ECoG data analysis using a analysis pipelines existent in the lab and via the development of innovative strategies, and 4) data presentation at conferences, manuscript and grant writing.